Malayan Wreathed Hornbill

-Length 75 to 85 cm (30 to 35 in).
+Length 30 to 35 in.
 Males are larger than females and weigh from 4 to 8 lbs; females weigh from 3 to 6 lbs.
 Birds are black with a white tail stained yellow with preen gland oil.
-Females have a black head and neck.
-Males have a rufous crown and white face and neck.
+Females have a black head and neck and males have a rufous crown and white face and neck.
 The iris and bare skin around the eye are cherry-red.
-The extensive inflatable bare throat skin has an interrupted blue-black band across its center and is bright yellow in the male and blue in the female.
+The extensive inflatable bare throat skin has an interrupted blue-black band across its center and is bright yellow (male) or blue (female.)
 Bill is dull white with a casque of low wreaths across the base of the upper mandible.
-Oakland Zoo also supports the Hornbill Nest Project.

 GEOGRAPHICAL RANGE AND HABITAT:

 Forested hill ranges of India, Myanmar, Thailand, Laos, Vietnam, Malaysia, Sumatra, Java, Bali, Borneo.

 Omnivorous.
 Generalized feeder, eating mostly fruit.
 However, male feeds animal prey such as bats, reptiles, frogs, crabs, and insects to brooding female and developing chicks.
 Browses from the tree tops to the forest floor and even in water.